 "If you are unhappy about the sentence you received at the Crown Court you can seek permission to appeal against sentence to the Court of Appeal by serving a notice and grounds of appeal within 28 days of your sentence"

-If you are unhappy about the sentence you received at the Crown Court you can seek permission to appeal (which is often referred to as seeking ‘leave' to appeal) against sentence to the Court of Appeal (Criminal Division) by serving a notice and grounds of appeal within 28 days of your sentence (or later if there is good reason for the delay).
+If you are unhappy about the sentence you received at the Crown Court you can seek permission to appeal (which is often referred to as seeking ‘leave' to appeal) against sentence to the Court of Appeal (Criminal Division) by serving an Application for Permission to Appeal and grounds of appeal within 28 days of your sentence.

 Please note that this section only concerns appealing against sentences passed in the Crown Court.
 If the sentence you want to appeal against was passed in the Magistrates' Court then click here.